 Coffee and side tables will easily refresh your indoor spaces or add a pretty touch to outdoor ones.
 You can renovate any coffee or side table you want adding a planter to its center and grow whatever you like but greenery, succulents and cacti will be the best option.

-an IKEA Lack table turned into a refreshing piece with pallet wood on top and some greenery growing inside
+An IKEA Lack table turned into a refreshing piece with pallet wood on top and some greenery growing inside.

-a modern coffee table with a glass tabletop and a planter underneath it - lots of greenery and succulents planted
+A modern coffee table with a glass tabletop and a planter underneath it - lots of greenery and succulents planted.

-a chic side table with hairpin legs and a built-in planter in the center will refresh your space at once
+A chic side table with hairpin legs and a built-in planter in the center will refresh your space at once.

-a whitewashed pallet coffee table with a planter in the center, it features greenery and pebbles and looks natural
+a whitewashed pallet coffee table with a planter in the center, it features greenery and pebbles and looks natural.

-a white hairpin coffee table with a planter with succulents and greenery and a glass top
+a white hairpin coffee table with a planter with succulents and greenery and a glass top.

-a stained pallet side table with a planter in the center and lots of succulents growing is a fresh rustic idea
+A stained pallet side table with a planter in the center and lots of succulents growing is a fresh rustic idea.

 Dining Tables